 Search results can be saved in a couple of ways:

 Save a search: Above the search box, you will see the “Save” button (see below).
 Click on this to save your search criteria.

-Bookmark an article: Above the search results, you will also see the “Bookmark” button.
-Select individual funding opportunities from your list of results and then click on this option to bookmark the articles.
+Bookmark funding opportunities: Above the search results, you will also see the “Bookmark” button.
+Select individual funding opportunities from your list of results and then click on this option to bookmark the opportunities.

 Saved searches and bookmarks can be accessed from the right-hand side of the Advanced Search.

 You can return to a previously created search to edit your search criteria.
 To do this, from the Advanced Search, click on the title of the search you wish to edit (it will appear on the right-hand side of the page, under the 'Saved Searches' heading).

 The “Save” button detailed above will now have changed to an “Update” button.